CattoYT/ValorantCommsBot/README.md

 pip install -r requirements.txt
 ```

+Serverside ipynbs should be opened in Google Colab, and an NGROK token provided under the secret name "NGROKToken".
+The domains should be changed as well.
+This is mainly for the LLM ipynb file.

+The overlay should be run from Overlay.py, and root directory from the content root.
+(Pycharm)
+The overlay will work for 1920x1080 monitors at 125% scaling on windows, since that is what I run, but may need tweaking for other scalings and resolutions.
+Aside from that, if the server is running and Valorant is in Borderless Windowed mode, it will show correctly!

 EnemyManager currently makes use of [YOLOv5](https://github.com/ultralytics/yolov5) models from [Leaf48](https://github.com/Leaf48/YOLO-Models-For-Valorant/tree/main/Yolov5/YOLOv5s)
 Please move them into this root folder and make sure the name matches in the torch.hub.load call in EnemyManager.py.
 This will be a thing until my model finishes training and I will be providing that as default in this repo!